flucoma/flucoma-docs/doc/Standardize.rst

 :digest: Standardize a FluidDataSet
 :species: data
 :sc-categories: FluidManipulation
-:sc-related: Classes/FluidDataSet, Classes/FluidStandardize
+:sc-related:
-:see-also: Normalize, RobustScale
+:see-also: Normalize, RobustScale, DataSet
 :description:
    Standardize a :fluid-obj:`DataSet`.
 Rescale using its mean(s) and standard deviation(s) in each dimension, such that each dimension has a mean of 0 and a standard deviation of 1.